 Step 2.
 Remove the leaves from the bottom 2 inches of the branch, or from just the lower two nodes if your cutting is small.
 Cut as close to the main stem as you can without nicking it.
 You need bare nodes for roots to form, so take off as much of the existing leaf as possible.

 Step 3.
 Dip the cut end into a rooting hormone to help ensure that new roots grow.
-This powdered formula from Garden Safe is a great option.

 Step 4.
 Place your cutting into moistened soil-free potting mix, preferably mixed with perlite or orchid bark for extra drainage.
 Make sure the lower nodes where you stripped the leaves are completely under the soil surface.